Skip to navigation Skip to content

 For temporary circumstances, evidence must include an estimate of how long the condition or circumstance will continue.
 If an estimate is not possible, the form should be dated no earlier than 1 July of the year before the one to which the claim relates.

-No evidence is needed for students needing to live full-time at a special school or at a special institution which specifically caters for students with:
+No evidence is needed for students who need to live full-time at a special school or at a special institution which specifically caters for students with:

 • disabilities